MimiLau/mimilau.github.io/_posts/2017-12-30-tessel-customization-tool.md

 tags: react javascript JSON HTML5 canvas web app UX/UI
 ---

 This is an interactive "customize your own jewellry" tool for Tessel.
-In the is web app, you can design your own pattern in the jewellery with different color, size, metal, finger size and other options.
+In this web app, you can design your own pattern in the jewellery with different color, size, metal, finger size and other options.

-We build it with `Reactjs` for the user interfaces and `HTML5 Canvas` for user to customize the 'ring'.
+We build it with `Reactjs` for user interface and `HTML5 Canvas` for user to customize the 'ring'.

 ![Tessel home](/assets/images/blog/tessel-home.png)